ng-Classic/ng-classic/aio/content/guide/migration-undecorated-classes.md

 Always requiring a class decorator leads to two main benefits for Angular:

 1. The previous behavior was inconsistent.
-    Some Angular features required a decorator \(dependency injection\), but others did not.
+    Some Angular Classicfeatures required a decorator \(dependency injection\), but others did not.
-    Now, all Angular features consistently require a class decorator.
+    Now, all Angular Classicfeatures consistently require a class decorator.

 1. Supporting undecorated classes increases the code size and complexity of Angular.
     Always requiring class decorators allows the framework to become smaller and simpler for all users.

 ## What does it mean to have a `@Directive()` decorator with no metadata inside of it?

-The presence of the `@Directive` decorator causes Angular to generate extra code for the affected class.
+The presence of the `@Directive` decorator causes Angular Classicto generate extra code for the affected class.
 If that decorator includes no properties \(metadata\), the directive won't be matched to elements or instantiated directly, but other classes that *extend* the directive class will inherit this generated code.
 You can think of this as an "abstract" directive.